3 Things to Support Your Quality Program

 A person’s ZIP code is the most dominant factor in determining health.
 It determines access to care, access to fresh and healthy food, environmental risk, and it ultimately determines life expectancy.
 Now, it also means having access to information through technological innovations such as broadband internet.
 This has been magnified during the COVID-19 pandemic, with at-risk populations unable to access appropriate information to get the care they need.

 Currently, there is a divide between health data and community needs.
 Until now, health information technology has disregarded its role in perpetuating systemic inequality.
 Often social data such as class, race, rurality, and language are missing from the electronic health record (EHRs).
-These data have been either mis-measured or ignored, contributing to adverse health outcomes in poor, rural, and minority communities.
+These data have been either not measured correctly or ignored, contributing to adverse health outcomes in poor, rural, and minority communities.

 Unreliable sources of social data coupled with the lack of centralization and standardization of data constrain accuracy.
 This leads to underserving vulnerable populations.
 However, the COVID-19 pandemic and the current social justice movement is creating a paradigm shift in the way race, class, and health are being examined and addressed.